-CEQA Works is a coalition of more than 200 environmental justice and conservation organizations working to keep CEQA strong for California’s environment and communities.
+CEQA Works is a coalition of nearly 200 environmental justice and conservation organizations working to keep CEQA strong for California’s environment and communities.

 The California Environmental Quality Act (CEQA) is an environmental and public health bill of rights for all Californians.
 CEQA is designed to ensure that people in every California community understand how land use decisions will impact their community’s future.
 The law requires that government agencies mitigate projects’ significant impacts on the environment and public health, and allows the public to hold those agencies accountable for their decisions.